 Has on-going communication and/or interaction difficulties, which impede the development of social relationships and cause substantial barriers to learning.

-Triggers for Statutory Assessment
+Triggers for Statutory Assessment at Range 4 – Education, Health Care Assessment (EHCA)

 Statutory assessment will be requested by the school where a child has demonstrated significant causes for concern.
 This is usually after strategies have been in place and programmes implemented without success.
 Parent/carers are fully involved in discussions leading up to the school’s decision to request statutory assessment.

-SEND children will be integrated into the mainstream classroom with the support of the SENCO and, where appropriate, with assistance from learning mentors and TAs.
+SEND children will be integrated into the mainstream classroom with the support of the SENDCo and, where appropriate, with assistance from learning mentors and TAs.

 Children with SEND will receive, according to their needs, support in some or all of the following ways: